ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 confidentiality and integrity of a response until that response is consumed, so there is negligible risk associated with a client compromise.

-A server retains a secret that might be used to remove protection from messages over much longer periods.
+A server retains a secret key that might be used to remove protection from messages over much longer periods.
 A server compromise that provided access to the oblivious request resource secret key could allow an attacker to recover the plaintext of all requests sent toward affected keys and all of the responses